KDE/kpackage/README.md

    KF5::Package
 )

-#Qt plugins needs metadata in json format baked into the library
-kcoreaddons_desktop_to_json(myapp_packagestructure_mystructure myapp-packagestructure-mystructure.desktop)

 #install the plugin where PackageLoader looks for them
 install(TARGETS myapp_packagestructure_mystructure DESTINATION ${KDE_INSTALL_PLUGINDIR}/kpackage/packagestructure)

 ```

-The c++ implementation with its cmake and desktop files are recommended to be in their own subdirectory, for separation respect to the code of the parent application.
+The C++ implementation with its CMake and JSON files are recommended to be in their own subdirectory, for separation respect to the code of the parent application.

 ## Package structures